OpenEvalProject/evals/manuscripts/elife-53232/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/53232/elife-53232-fig5-v2.jpg)

 **Figure 5.:** Dice coefficients of overlap (A) and tract extension ratios (B) computed from actual thresholded human tract maps and tract maps predicted by the other species.
 Shown are mean and standard deviation derived from all pairs of human (n = 20) and macaque or chimpanzee (n = 5) subjects in left (LH) and right (RH) hemisphere.
 (C) Connectivity fingerprints at two vertices in inferior parietal and in temporal lobe derived from the intensity values of an extended set of tract maps.
-Shown are mean and standard deviation (human: n = 20, chimpanzee and macaque: n = 5).Figure 5—source data 1.Figure 5C.The values are organized as data array that stores the individual tract map intensities.
-The dimensions of the array are 3 × 1 × 7 × 2 × 20 for n_species, n_hemispheres (only left hemisphere), n_tracts, n_vertices, n_subjects.
+Shown are mean and standard deviation (human: n = 20, chimpanzee and macaque: n = 5).

 A two-way statistical analysis was performed in both hemispheres to assess the effect of species and tract on the extension ratios.
 In the left hemisphere, there was no significant main effect of species (F(1, 179)=1.38, p=0.47), but a highly significant main effect of tract (F(4, 792)=565.00, p<0.001) and a highly significant interaction effect of species and tract (F(4, 792)=207.73, p<0.001).
 In the right hemisphere, we found a significant main effect of species (F(1, 179)=16.76, p<0.001) as well as a highly significant effect of tract (F(4, 792)=261.94, p<0.001) and a highly significant interaction effect (F(4, 792)=225.70, p<0.001).
 We will discuss the various tracts in more detail below.